Gilbert Gottfried: Controversies

-At the 43rd Primetime Emmy Awards, Gottfried told a series of jokes in reference to Paul Reubens' arrest for masturbating in an adult theater, saying if "masturbation's a crime, I should be on death row."
+In 1991, at the 43rd Primetime Emmy Awards, Gottfried told a series of jokes in reference to Paul Reubens' arrest for masturbating in an adult theater, saying if "masturbation's a crime, I should be on death row."
 Viewers in the Eastern time zone saw the entire set live, but Fox censored the broadcast for the West Coast delay.
 Fox issued an apology, calling the jokes "irresponsible and insulting".
 Gottfried said that producers stated he would not be invited back and Rolling Stone wrote that the monologue resulted in his blacklisting.

 During his monologue at a Friars Club roast of Hugh Hefner, 3 weeks after the September 11 attacks, Gottfried joked that he had intended to catch a plane, but could not get a direct flight because "they said they have to stop at the Empire State Building first".
 This was one of the first public examples of 9/11 humor.
 Audience members responded with hisses and a cry of "too soon!".
 Gottfried later stated he thought "too soon" meant he did not take a long enough pause before the punchline.
 Realizing he had lost the audience "bigger than anybody has ever lost an audience", Gottfried abandoned his prepared remarks and launched into the famous Aristocrats joke, which won back the audience.
 Penn Jillette and Paul Provenza used Gottfried's monologue as a segment in their 2005 film The Aristocrats.

-On March 14, 2011, Gottfried tweeted 12 jokes about the earthquake disaster in Japan.
+On March 14, 2011, Gottfried tweeted 12 jokes about the earthquake disaster in Japan which had occurred three days before.
 Aflac, which does 75% of its business in Japan, responded by dismissing Gottfried from voicing its mascot and announcing a casting call for his replacement, despite Gottfried later apologizing for his jokes.
 He was replaced by Daniel McKeague (who did an impression of Gottfried) on April 26.

 Personal life

 In 1992, Gottfried suffered from appendicitis and was rushed to a hospital for emergency surgery.
 The treatment was successful.

 In the late 1990s, he met Dara Kravitz at a Grammy Awards party.
 They married in 2007 and had two children.
 He was a longtime resident of the Chelsea neighborhood of Manhattan.

 Gottfried was known for his frugality.
 He often walked instead of using public transportation because he did not want to pay the fares.
-In another incident, illustrator Drew Friedman recalled that Gottfried would visit his apartment unannounced in the late 1980s to watch films on his VCR because he did not want to buy one of his own.
+Illustrator Drew Friedman recalled that Gottfried would visit his apartment unannounced in the late 1980s to watch films on his VCR because he did not want to buy one of his own.